Avaiga/taipy/taipy/gui/README.md

 ## What is Taipy GUI

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).
-Taipy is split into multiple repositories including `taipy-gui` to let users install the minimum they need.
+Taipy is split into multiple packages including `taipy-gui` to let users install the minimum they need.

 Taipy GUI provides Python classes that make it easy to create powerful web apps in minutes.